alecmas/Class-Roll-System/README.md

 	- Replaced all cin with getline to allow for spaces
 	- Implemented conversion from string to int for switch statement so that user can't break it
 	- Split the search command in the switch statement into individual options (search by name, search by id, etc..)

+	09/10/2016 (Alec)
+	- Renamed displayStudents to displaySystem to avoid confusion with a new function
+	- Implemented displayStudent function
+	- Made console display much prettier using iomanip functions such as setw
+	- Split editStudent function into two parts: editInfo and editGrades
+	- Created menu for editStudent function to select either editInfo or editGrades
+	- Implemented validateGrade function
+	- Finished editStudent and editGrades functions